nvoronetskiy/ImGuiColorTextEdit/README.md

 	- Ctrl-UpArrow and Ctrl-DownArrow move to the start/end of the document.
 	- Home and End keys move to the start/end of the line.
 	- Holding down the Shift key extends the current selection(s).
-	- Holding down the Alt key with the left or right arrow moves a whole word.
+	- Holding down the Alt key with the left or right arrow moves a whole word on MacOS.
+	- Holding down the Ctrl key with the left or right arrow moves a whole word on Linux and Windows.

 - Cursors and selections:
 	- Alt with single left mouse click creates a new cursor on MacOS.